 Student assessment is a continuous process.
 Teachers will assess students as soon as they begin school to determine learning strengths and deficiencies.
-Student files will contain building, district and state assessment results to help build this student profile.
+Student files will contain building, district, and state assessment results to help build this student profile.
 Accurate records should be kept to show student growth and development.
 Grades should be kept on the teacher's computer through the use of the Power School/Power Teacher student data management system.
 For parents that do not have internet access, teachers will be expected to send home regular grade reports, including any missing assignments, for parents to review.

 Extra credit is not a useful measure of student performance and should never be used to impact a student's grade.
 West Elementary teachers will not use the practice of giving "extra credit" in their classes.
 An emphasis should be placed on quality, not quantity, of student work and performance.
 A variety of activities should be available for students to demonstrate their learning.
 This learning should be assessed in a variety of ways also.
 The use of worksheets should be limited.
 Student work should be completed and evaluated in a timely fashion.
 The teacher should make every effort to work with the student and parent if a student is not turning in work.
-Study hall should be assigned to a student during recess or before or after school when the student needs to complete late work or needs additional support from the teacher.
+Additional time can be provided during recess or before/after school when the student needs additional support from the teacher.